 That’s a far easier way to sell a ruler than focusing on its “patent-pending triangu-circle technology.”
 What the heck is that, even?

 I just bounced from your site.
-I’m not paying an extra buck for something i don’t even understand.
+I’m not paying an extra buck for something I don’t even understand.

 Despite how easy this seems, so many businesses get it wrong.
 In fact, some people who claim to be copywriters get it wrong.
 It can be easy to get wrapped up in your features.
 After all, you know what your products do, you know why that nifty device works so well because you’ve been down in its guts.
-This is the same reason that you need to develop the mindset of a customer when you’re trying to sell your stuff.
+This is the same reason that you need to invoke the mindset of a customer when you’re trying to sell your stuff.

-Turning Features Into Benefits
+Turning Features into Benefits

 You know you need to showcase benefits, we’ve talked about that and you clearly agree it’s an issue.
 But it’s one thing to say you need to do it and yet another to actually do the thing.
 And it goes for everything from writing a resume to selling Girl Scout cookies.
-Everything can be presented with a benefits focus, making the thing in question seem much more appealing than if you just listed off features.
+Everything can be presented with a benefits focus, making the thing in question seem much more appealing than if you just listed off its features.